Vbabino/inventory_management/README.md

 This project follows a standard Django file structure.
 The main application logic resides in the `inventorymanager` app, which contains essential files such as `models.py` for defining database models, `views.py` for handling request logic, `urls.py` for routing, `forms.py` for handling form validation, and `admin.py` for Django admin configurations.
 Database migrations are stored in the `migrations` folder, which includes automatically generated migration files.
 The HTML templates are located within the `templates/inventorymanager` directory, where individual pages such as `orders.html`, `customers.html`, and `index.html` are stored.

 Static assets are placed in the `inventory_system/static/inventorymanager/` folder.
 This includes `styles.css` for custom styling, JavaScript files for DataTables.js, Chart.js visualizations, and any other front-end logic.
 The `js` folder houses files for initializing DataTables and charts.
-The `requirements.txt` file lists all the necessary dependencies for the project, including `django-crispy-forms`, and the SQLite database is saved as `db.sqlite3`.
+The `requirements.txt` file lists all the necessary dependencies for the project, including `django-crispy-forms`, and there is a file with sample data saved as `sample_data.json`.

 The `venv` directory contains the virtual environment for the project, which isolates the dependencies needed for the app.
 Lastly, the `manage.py` file is the entry point for running the application and handling administrative tasks like migrations and starting the server.